php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

     separator, and the classname appended with .php.
 This will help it locate the actual file.

+    c.
+If the _resource path_ exists in the _scheme_, it MUST be included, required, or otherwise loaded so that it becomes available.

     d.
-If the _resource path_ exists in the _scheme_, it MUST be included, required, or otherwise loaded so that it becomes available.

-    e.
 Because a _namespace prefix_ MAY correspond to more than one _resource base_, a _conforming autoloader_ SHOULD process each corresponding _resource base_ for that _namespace prefix_ until it finds an existing
     _resource path_ for the _autoloadable class name_.
 (The behavior for a
     _conforming autoloader_ when it cannot find a _resource path_ for an
     _autoloadable class name_ is outside the scope of this spec.)

-    f.
+    e.
 The order in which a _conforming autoloader_ attempts to process multiple _resource bases_ corresponding to a _namespace prefix_ is not within the scope of this specification.
 Developers should be aware that different approaches MAY be used and SHOULD refer to the documentation of the _conforming autoloader_ for more information.

-4. A _conforming autoloader_ will not interfere with other autoloaders, and as such it will not throw exceptions, raise errors of any level, and should not return a value.

-5. Developers who want their classes to be autoloadable by a _conforming autoloader_ MUST specify how their _namespace prefixes_ correspond to _resource bases_.
-The approach is left to the autoloader developer.
-It may be via narrative documentation, meta-files, PHP source code, project-specific conventions, or some other approach.

 ### 3.3.
 Example